 High levels of State appropriations for municipal capital projects beginning in FY 1981 depressed municipal bond issuance for most purposes.
 However, liberalization in FY 1978 of State reimbursement of municipal school debt to 80 percent or higher from a previous 50 percent greatly stimulated issuance for school construction.
 The other major element of municipal G.O. debt has been the capital construction program of the North Slope Borough.
-More recently several municipal school debt reimbursement authorizations at the 70% level, including a current authorization through 2005, have again stimulated borrowing at the local level.
+More recently several municipal school debt reimbursement authorizations at the 70% level, including an authorization that ended December 31, 2004, have again stimulated borrowing at the local level.